pramonettivega/getting_started_ndp/README.md

 ## The Challenge

+The demonstration of this tutorial relies on the following *mock challenge*.

 In recent years, the United States has found itself immersed in what the US Forest Service describes as a "wildfire crisis."
 The consequences have been particularly pronounced in the western region, where some of the most destructive wildfires in the country's history have affected vulnerable communities in states such as Washington, Colorado, Arizona, Oregon, and California.
 This crisis has not only incurred billions of dollars in damages and the loss of extensive wildlife habitat but, most significantly, has resulted in tragic human casualties.
 In response to this situation, the scientific community has underscored the need of addressing the crisis through the development of knowledge and tools that can facilitate more effective fire management actions.

 Integral to fire management is the field of wildfire modeling, which allows for the prediction of fire behavior under diverse conditions.
 Such models play a pivotal role in identifying high-risk areas, conducting prescribed burns more efficiently, optimizing the allocation of fire response resources, designing suppression strategies, and enhancing community resilience to potential wildfire risks.